After the war

 Then Malfoy slowly aimed his wand at the wall, right between the two study tables and whispered something.
 A beam of light shot from his wand and when it hit the wall there was a small "whoosh" sound and something that looked like glass appeared right in the middle of the room.
-It was almost invisible, but it could still be seen, it wore a hint of baby blue colour and it cut right through the couch and the fireplace and finally it stopped moving and stayed where it was.
+It was almost invisible, but it could still be seen, it had a hint of baby blue colour and it cut right through the couch and the fireplace.
+Finally, it stopped moving and stayed where it was.
 The almost invisible material had cut the whole room into two separate sections.
 Harry was on the other side and Malfoy on the other.

 "What is that?
 What are you doing?"
 Harry asked Malfoy.
 Malfoy didn't look at him but went back to his bed and continued to unpack.

 "Malfoy!
 Explain to me right now.
 What is this?"
 Harry almost yelled, although he did his best to keep a calm voice.
 Malfoy didn't answer.
 Harry took a step closer to the weird material and touched it.
-It had turned into a solid material, felt like plastic.
+It had turned solid and felt like plastic.

 "You can't do this!"
-At this point Malfoy turned to look at him and stared at Harry, who's voice was shouting now, "You can't just cut the room into two sections!
+At this point, Malfoy turned to look at him and stared at Harry, whose voice had risen to shouting now, "You can't just cut the room into two sections!
 This doesn't solve anything!
 I'm sorry if I offended you in some way but I have no idea why you're reacting like that!
 Can you just explain to me…"

 And then he read Malfoy's lips, they were clearly saying 'I can't hear you'.
-It was true, Harry couldn't hear Malfoy's voice either.
+It was true.
+Harry couldn't hear Malfoy's voice either.
 So the nearly invisible wall between them was also soundproof.
-Great, Harry thought and then swallowed the frustration he was feeling, taking a slow calming breath and articulated very clearly his next word, "Don't."
+Great, Harry thought and then swallowed the frustration he was feeling, taking a slow calming breath and articulating very clearly his next word, "Don't."

-But Malfoy turned away and continued unpacking until he found his notebook and a quill, bend over and started writing.
-Harry was standing in the same spot and punched his fist in the invisible wall, but Draco didn't look up so Harry assumed Draco couldn't hear that either.
+But Malfoy turned away and continued unpacking until he found his notebook and a quill, bent over and started writing.
+Harry was standing in the same spot and punched his fist at the invisible wall, but Draco didn't look up.
+So Harry assumed Draco couldn't hear that either.
 Then the blond devil straightened himself up and walked right up to the other side of the wall and looked at Harry.
-They were merely inches apart but the wall was there, how frustrating was that.
+They were mere inches apart but the wall was there.
+How frustrating was that?
 Malfoy had a paper in his hand and he slowly lifted it so that Harry could see it.